FarmTogether Review: Is Farmland a Good Sustainable Investment?

 Sustainable investing opportunities include farmland that is transitioning from conventional to the organic model, which includes removing fertilizers and genetically modified seeds.
-For example, FarmTogether recently featured an investment in the Monarch Organic Citrus Grove in California and the Galaxy Organic Apple Orchard in Washington.
+For example, FarmTogether featured an investment in the Monarch Organic Citrus Grove in California and the Galaxy Organic Apple Orchard in Washington.
 The goal was to transition the latter property from a conventional apple orchard into a 100% organic orchard over two years.

 Has farmland generated strong returns?